ashnur/async-hell/README.md

 async-hell
 ==========

-The inept scripters struggle with  asynchronicity.
+The inept scripter's struggle with  asynchronicity.